-One of the most perplexing aspects along the CoolSculpting journey is around the differences between CoolSculpting and liposuction.
-When thinking about body contouring, the real question for most people is how to choose between surgical and nonsurgical options.
-CoolSculpting is the safest and best choice when it comes to nonsurgical options, but how do you know if CoolSculpting or surgery would be better for you?
+So let’s talk about CoolSculpting vs. Liposuction – and how to choose between surgical and nonsurgical body contouring techniques!
+CoolSculpting is the safest and best choice when it comes to nonsurgical options, but how do you know if CoolSculpting vs. Liposuction would be better for you?

-Surgical Technique – Expect to be put to sleep (general anesthesia), then a tiny incision being made so a cannula can be inserted (it’s a tool that makes it easier to work loose the fat that’s being sucked out).
+Surgical Technique – Expect to be put to sleep (general anesthesia), then a tiny incision is made so a cannula can be inserted (it’s a tool that loosens and sucks the fat out).
 Surgical time will depend largely on the areas that are being targeted, along with the skill of your surgeon.
 Typical surgery time is between 1-3 hours for liposuction alone.
 Then, you’ll move to a recovery room with a post-operative nurse who will take care of you until you’re sent home.

 Recovery and Downtime – Expect some serious downtime after liposuction.
 To be honest, you’ll feel completely wiped for several weeks.
-We’ve had friends who have had liposuction and love their results but are still hesitant to recommend jumping all in, unless you could easily take a month off.
-You’ll have bruising and swelling for a couple of weeks, you’ll need to be seen to remove stitches after a week.
-It’ll take about 6 months for your new body to totally settle in after surgery and your “shape” to be complete.
+We’ve had friends who have had liposuction and love their results but are still hesitant to recommend jumping all in unless you could easily take a month off.
+You’ll have bruising and swelling for a couple of weeks, you’ll need to wear a compression garment, and you may need to be seen to remove stitches after a week.
+It’ll take about six months for your new body to totally settle in after surgery and your “shape” to be complete.

 Cost – Cost varies based on technique and the areas being treated, much like CoolSculpting.
-And just like CoolSculpting, you’ll need to meet with our team at a consultation to create a personal treatment plan that meets your goals and needs.
-While nonsurgical options are great for mild to moderate fat pockets, surgical options are ideal for people seeking a more dramatic transformation, and can go under the knife (ahem, did we mention 3 weeks of downtime?)
+And just like CoolSculpting, you’ll need to meet with a plastic surgeon for a consultation to create a personal treatment plan that meets your goals and needs.

 CoolSculpting – CoolSculpting is the treatment most doctors use for non-surgical fat reduction, and it’s owned by the gold-standard business in the beauty world, Allergan.
 Allergan is the clear market leader in the aesthetics industry, owning products like Botox and CoolSculpting.